gshaikov/NetLib/README.md

 This is my binary classifier network API, for fun.

-Tested on a classic titanic dataset.
+Tested on a classic hand-written digit dataset.

 ## Structure
 - ``main.py`` is the main file
 - ``myneuralnetapi.py`` is the neural network API module
-- ``clean_data.py`` contains data cleaning scripts